tmdc-io/whitepapers/blogs/01-nilus-introduction/README.md

 ## The Nilus approach: focus on Extract and Load

-Nilus tackles these challenges by focusing on the E and L of ETL—and deliberately pushing the T downstream.
+Nilus tackles these challenges by focusing on the E and L of ETL - and deliberately pushing the T downstream.
 This separation isn't academic; it's practical and economically driven.

 ```mermaid
 flowchart LR